-If you’re new to Wrike, just getting your feet wet using the tool, and are wondering what productivity tricks there are in the software that can make you a more efficient worker, then this post is for you.
-We’ve collected 8 of the best tips and tricks (that you might not know about) so you can turbocharge the way you work in Wrike.
+If you're new to Wrike, just getting your feet wet using the tool, and are wondering what productivity tricks there are in the software that can make you a more efficient worker, then this post is for you.
+We can lose productivity throughout the day in a variety of ways, and when taking a look at your productive hours calculation, it's important to always be searching for ways to improve.
+We've collected 8 of the best tips and tricks (that you might not know about) so you can turbocharge the way you work in Wrike.
 Read on!

 Ways to Be More Productive Within Wrike

 Did you know you can automatically turn the contents of an email into a Wrike task by emailing it to [email protected]?
 Just a suggestion: if you intend to use this frequently, then designate a default folder within your Wrike account so that all tasks you send to [email protected] go to that one folder.
 Makes it easier to find it all!